 the impact of wars and conflicts on families; impact of poverty and economic

-children within Arab refugee populations; existing policy programs and their
+and children within Arab refugee populations; existing policy programs and

-ability to meet the distinct needs of Arab refugee families; transformation of
+their ability to meet the distinct needs of Arab refugee families;

 - Parenthood: parenting

 styles and practices; parenting and child well-being; father’s involvement;

 motherhood; fatherhood; delayed parenthood; transition to parenthood;

 responsible parenting; the role of parents in supporting learning; the

 educational implications of parenting on education and learning; parents and